-Proposal is not compliant with Policy CP3 in terms of housing mix; No need for houses in this area; there are other more appropriate areas.
+Proposal is not compliant with Policy CP3 in terms of housing mix; No need for houses in this area; There are other more appropriate areas.

-Negative impact on neighbouring amenity; Privacy issues; Overlooking of properties in Grove Crescent and Dugdales; Ashlea (5 Little Green Lane) is incorrectly shown as two plots/dwellings; Plot/Dwelling 26 would be very close to Ashlea; Acknowledge there are no first floor windows facing, however, would be overbearing; Noise and disturbance.
+Negative impact on neighbouring amenity; Privacy issues; Overlooking of properties in Grove Crescent and Dugdales; Ashlea (5 Little Green Lane) is incorrectly shown as two plots/dwellings; Would intrude 45 degree line in relation to Ashlea; Plot/Dwelling 26 would be very close to Ashlea; Acknowledge there are no first floor windows facing, however, would be overbearing; Noise and disturbance.

-The countryside here is enjoyed my many people, particularly at the moment while we are trying to walk locally, this would destroy it; Area is of massive importance to Croxley Green public's wellbeing and mental health; Negative impact on health, e.g. increased pollution; Negative impact on health of school children given proximity to Little Green School; Noise and light pollution.
+The countryside here is enjoyed my many people, particularly at the moment while we are trying to walk locally, this would destroy it; Area is of massive importance to Croxley Green public's wellbeing and mental health; Negative impact on health, eg. increased pollution; Negative impact on health of school children given proximity to Little Green School; Noise and light pollution; Pandemic has taught us the value of open space; Threat to the environment and enjoyment of countryside.

-Concerns regarding flood risk; Viability of the dry pond in the long term is dependent on maintenance; without proper maintenance this could result in flooding in the area.
+Concerns regarding flood risk; Inadequate drainage; Viability of the dry pond in the long term is dependent on maintenance; Without proper maintenance this could result in flooding in the area; Construction of this feature will destroy hedgerows.